MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-lakehouse-introduction.md

 * **Transform and store**: Fabric standardizes on Delta Lake format.
 Which means all the Fabric engines can access and manipulate the same dataset stored in OneLake without duplicating data.
 This storage system provides the flexibility to build lakehouses using a medallion architecture or a data mesh, depending on your organizational requirement.
 You can choose between a low-code or no-code experience for data transformation, utilizing either pipelines/dataflows or notebook/Spark for a code-first experience.

 * **Consume**: Power BI can consume data from the Lakehouse for reporting and visualization.
-Each Lakehouse has a built-in TDS/SQL endpoint, for easy connectivity and querying of data in the Lakehouse tables from other reporting tools.
-Additionally, when a Lakehouse is created, a corresponding secondary item called a Warehouse is automatically generated with the same name as the Lakehouse.
-It provides users with the TDS/SQL endpoint functionality.
+Each Lakehouse has a built-in TDS endpoint called the *SQL analytics endpoint* for easy connectivity and querying of data in the Lakehouse tables from other reporting tools.
+The SQL analytics endpoint provides users with the SQL connection functionality.

 ## Sample dataset